maz808/specargs/docs/source/usage.rst

 Adding Path Parameter Metadata
 ------------------------------

-When a `framework_obj` is passed to the :meth:`~specargs.WebargsAPISpec.create_paths`, view functions/methods and thier corresponding url routing rules are extracted.
+When a `framework_obj` is passed to the :meth:`~specargs.WebargsAPISpec.create_paths` method, view functions/methods and their corresponding url routing rules are extracted from ths object.
 These url rules are then converted into path parameter metadata for the generated paths of the output OpenAPI specification.
 Using Flask, for example:

 .. code-block:: python